Woman overlooking river valley and mountains, Manang, Nepal.

 This trip includes one porter for every two trekkers.
 They will carry up to 45-55 lbs of gear so your overnight bags and spare clothes will be transported for you (maximum 26 lbs per person).
 You will only need to carry a daypack with essentials in (extra layer, snacks, water, sunscreen, camera etc).

-We’ve sourced some great optional activities for you to do in and around Kathmandu should you wish to explore a little further.
-Please discuss these directly with your host who will be able to reserve them for you.
+Your host in Nepal can arrange a variety of extra experiences in Kathmandu, should you want to explore further.
+Please discuss these directly with your host, who will be able to book them for you.

 Lakeside Pokhara, with its laid-back vibe, is a popular spot to relax after a trek.
 Although the tour starts and ends in Kathmandu, your host can arrange extra nights for you in Pokhara after your trek.
 They will simply shift your included bus transfer from Pokhara to Kathmandu and your final night's hotel reservation in Kathmandu to a later date for you, so you'll only need to pay for the additional accommodation in Pokhara.